Azure/autorest.typescript/README.md

 ## 2.- Requirements
 For this project, `Dotnet 2.0`, `Gulp v3` and `Node v10` are required.
 Also, Linux is recommended to work on this project.

-> Node 12 can be used once Gulp is updated to v4.

 ### Installing Node trought an NVM
 We recommend using a Node Version Manager (NVM) to install Node 10.x and manage your node versions.
 You can find them here [for Linux](https://github.com/nvm-sh/nvm/blob/master/README.md) or [for Windows](https://github.com/coreybutler/nvm-windows/releases/).